-What is Product Bundle?
+What is a Product Bundle in Channel Sales?

 Product Bundle is a strategy where multiple products or services are packaged together, often at a reduced price, to increase value and simplify sales for channel partners.
 This helps boost sales within a partner ecosystem and improves partner relationship management.